mit-ll-responsible-ai/hydra-zen/docs/source/tutorials/basic_app.rst

 1. A "config", which defines the configurable interface of our application.
 2. A task function, which accepts the populated config, and whose body specifies the code that will be executed when our application is launched.

+Once we create this typical Hydra app, we will iterate on it and simplify things by using how hydra-zen's :func:`hydra_zen.zen` wrapper.

 Writing the Application
 -----------------------